scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    :label:`figimplant`

-Our goal was thus to develop a simulation framework that could describe the visual percepts of patients over space and time.
+Our goal was to develop a simulation framework that could describe the visual percepts of retinal prosthesis patients over space and time.
 We refer to these simulations as 'virtual patients', analogous to the virtual prototyping that has proved so useful in other complex engineering applications.

-Here we present an open-source implementation of these models as part of *pulse2percept*, a Python-based simulation framework that relies solely on the NumPy and SciPy stacks, as well as contributions from the broader Python community.
+Here we present an open-source implementation of these models as part of *pulse2percept*, a Python-based simulation framework that relies on the NumPy and SciPy stacks, as well as contributions from the broader Python community.
-Based on the detailed specification of a patient's implant configuration, and given a desired electrical stimulation protocol, the model predicts the perceptual distortions experienced by this "virtual patient" over both space and time.
+Based on the detailed specification of a patient's implant configuration, and given a desired electrical stimulus, the model predicts the perceptual distortions experienced by "virtual patients" over both space and time.

-We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses suitable for human trials.
+We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses.
 For researchers this tool can be used to improve stimulation protocols for existing devices, and provide a design-tool for future devices.
 For government agencies such as the FDA and Medicare this tool